 For all the years I’ve gone to Disneyland I’ve never had a Thanksgiving dinner outside of the parks.
 I’ve had a glorious turkey dinner at the Plaza Inn, non-traditional clam chowder at the Royal Street Veranda, and chowed down on the complimentary Cast Member meal when I was an attractions hostess.
 Busy Bumble and I decided to change that by getting reservations to the biggest Thanksgiving celebration at the resort: the Disneyland Hotel’s Thanksgiving Feast.

 When I say big I mean BIG.
-This is a nearly all-day event with reservations snatched up well in advance (check starting in September in some years).
+This is a nearly all-day event with reservations snatched up well in advance (reservations start in September some years).
 The venue is the biggest ballroom in the Disneyland Hotel’s convention center and it is filled to the brim with food, characters, entertainment, and eager diners.
 The meal is all-you-care-to-enjoy and no one will judge you for getting seconds, thirds, or fifths on anything.
 The only thing that doesn’t come with your meal is alcohol after your first complimentary cocktail.

 This is a big production with nearly as many Cast Members as diners.
 We saw large family groups going in (the largest we saw was 15 but I wouldn’t be surprised to learn larger groups had come and gone) as well as small groups and single diners.
 For many this is a tradition the family enjoys year after year and I can certainly understand the appeal.
 The chance to have great food, decor, entertainment, and service without having to clean up or fuss with family drama was a big reason why Busy Bumble and I made to decision to pony up big bucks to overeat with Mickey and friends.

 As I said before reservations are highly prized.
 Check the Disney Parks Blog, Disney Food Blog, and other sites to see if anyone has a hint of when reservations will open up.
 I wish I could say it was always the same time every year, but it does seem to change from year to year.
 Waiting even a few minutes could cost you the time slot you want, so be ready when the reservations open.
-There isn’t a bad time to reserve per se, but consider if you have any other activities or travel plans for the day.
-Busy Bumble and I planned on a later meal since we were betting on people eating earlier in the day but we made sure not to get the very end of the night since we wanted to go back to the parks afterwards.
+There isn’t a bad time to reserve per se, but consider carefully if you have any other activities or travel plans for the day.
+Busy Bumble and I planned on a later meal since we were betting on people eating earlier in the day, but we made sure not to get the very end of the night since we wanted to go back to the parks afterwards.

 You will need to pay in advance for your reservations and they aren’t cheap.
 The experience includes your food, beverages including a complimentary special cocktail for adults, a commemorative button (while supplies last, and this is a button like the “I’m Celebrating” discs and not a Trading Pin), and valet parking for 4 hours.
 There is no gratuity to worry about unless you want to leave a little something for your server on your table when you leave.
 I won’t name the price but you are looking at over $100 per person for this event, so take that into consideration especially if dining with a large group.